composewell/unicode-data/README.md

 ```
 `PROP = Any *Derived Property*(s) from ucd/DerivedCoreProperties.txt`

-To exclude generation from xml files, omit `--ucdxml`
+To use text files for generation generation, omit `--ucdxml`

 To exclude generation from DerivedCoreProperties.txt, omit `--core-prop`